Gorogorov/ecclab/README.md

 * `ca_polar_crc poly_str` - coefficients of the CRC polynomial starting from higher powers, no leading 1.
 Binary string.
 No CRC is used by default.
 * `list_size L` - list size.
 Integer, positive, non-zero.
 Required.
+* `flips f` - number of flipping bits.
+Integer, non-negative.
+Required for FLIPPING, LISTFLIPPING, LISTFLIPPINGPRECALC, LISTFLIPPINGFAST
+* `alpha a` - a constant for obtaining metric in LISTFLIPPING algorithm.
+Double.
+Required for LISTFLIPPING

 ## References
 * E. Arikan, “Channel Polarization: A Method for Constructing Capacity-Achieving Codes for Symmetric Binary-Input Memoryless Channels,”